fbpx 'Storm Cloud: Picturing the Origins of our Climate Crisis" exhibition at The Huntington captures our attention

 Co-curators Melinda McCurdy, The Huntington’s curator of British art, Karla Nielsen, senior curator of literary collections, and Kristen Anthony, assistant curator for special projects, talked about the exhibition by phone three days before the show.

-Nielsen said, “When we were given the theme ‘Art and Science Collide,’ we knew we were going to initially use the drawings from the Huntington collection with only certain key loans.
+Nielsen said, “When we were given the theme ‘Art and Science Collide,’ we knew we were going to initially use materials across the Huntington collections supplemented by key loans.
 We have materials by John Ruskin both in the museum and in the library and we started thinking about his process of close observation of the natural world.

 Photo by May S. Ruiz / Hey SoCal

-“He gave a lecture in 1884 called ‘Storm Cloud of the Nineteenth Century’ in which he talked about a decade of looking at the sky, thinking about the categories of clouds, and drawing them.
+“He gave a lecture in 1884 called ‘Storm Cloud of the Nineteenth Century’ in which he talks about decades of looking at the sky, thinking about the clouds, and drawing them.
 He referred to this new type of cloud ‘storm cloud,’ which today we would call smog – the cloud formation that happens around particulate matter from burning coal.”

 “It’s considered one of the first public outcries about human-caused climate change and it happened in 1884,” pronounced Nielsen.
 “We thought it was interesting that it was much earlier than when most people cite the beginning of our conversation about how long have humans known in the developing world that we were having a harmful impact on the natural world.”

 Anthony explained, “So when we talk about the origins of the climate crisis, it’s important that we look at the period immediately after the Industrial Revolution because that’s when in earnest the extraction and burning of fossil fuels for industry really took off.
-And literally the carbon in the atmosphere began to steadily rise throughout the period that this show covers – the Great Acceleration.”
+And literally the carbon in the atmosphere began to steadily rise throughout the period that this show covers.”

 “Ruskin was our starting point, but we actually traced the phenomenon through the Huntington’s collection which is strong in the histories of the United Kingdom and the United States, so it really does follow the material from Britain and the United States – it is a story of the Anglophone world.
 Obviously there are other stories to tell that cover the rest of the world, but this exhibition focuses on England and the U.S.,” clarified McCurdy.